 Lenticular or Nuclear Sclerosis is an age-related condition in our dog's eyes.

-As our Cockers grow older the lenses of their eyes can become hardened and turn a cloudy blue-grey which can look very similar to a cataract.
+As our Cockers grow older, the lenses of their eyes can become hardened and turn a cloudy blue-grey which can look very similar to cataracts.

-This condition requires no treatment and probably won't affect your pet's eyesight until the very late stages, by which time his eyesight would probably have deteriorated to that point due to old age anyway.
+This condition requires no treatment and probably won't affect your pet's eyesight until the very late stages.
+However, your Cocker Spaniel's eyesight would have deteriorated to that point due to old age anyway.

-This is an inherited dog eye problem to which Cocker Spaniels may be prone and which can lead to eventual blindness.
+PRA is an inherited dog eye problem to which Cocker Spaniels may be prone, leading to eventual blindness.

 Early symptoms include dilated pupils, night blindness and difficulty in low light.

-Your dog may display a hesitancy to walking down steps or stairs, and his eyes may look like they're glowing or shining.
+Your dog may bump into things or hesitate to walk down steps or stairs, and his eyes may look as if they're glowing or shining.

-Unfortunately, there is no treatment for progressive retinal atrophy, however, according to Animal Eye Care it may no longer be a hopeless disease.
+Unfortunately, there is no treatment for progressive retinal atrophy; however, it may no longer be a hopeless disease, according to Animal Eye Care.

-There are many cocker spaniel eye problems that can befall your pet, and although we may not be able to prevent those that are hereditary, regular checks and weekly cleaning can help keep other eye conditions at bay.
+Although you may be unable to prevent hereditary diseases, regular checks and weekly cleaning can help keep other eye conditions at bay.

-I usually give Max's eyes a quick check when I'm 'talking' to him or giving him a cuddle, but they're thoroughly checked and cleaned when I groom him.
+I usually check Max's eyes when talking to him or giving him a cuddle, but they're thoroughly checked and cleaned when I groom him.

-Your pet must see his vet as soon as you notice any problems with his eyes; prompt diagnosis and treatment is vital where eye health care is concerned.
+Your pet must see his vet when you notice your dog's eye problems; prompt diagnosis and treatment are vital for eye health care.

-If we can catch problems early, before they escalate, we'll be able to minimize any discomfort for our pet and keep any damage to his eyes to an absolute minimum.
+By being vigilant and catching problems early, before they escalate, you will minimize any discomfort for your pet, keeping damage to his eyes to an absolute minimum.

-In the meanwhile, there's lots we can do to keep our pet's eyes healthy and help avoid those nasty eye problems in the first place!
+Meanwhile, we can do lots to keep our pet's eyes healthy and help avoid those nasty eye problems in the first place!

 1. Alexsandar Radovanovic at http://www.dreamstime.com/royalty-free-stock-images-cocker-spaniel-image23421259